smillerc/CurvilinearGrids.jl/paper/paper.md

 grid = wavygrid(nx, ny, nhalo)
 ```

-When solving equations like the Euler or Navier-Stokes equations in transformed coordinates (in $\xi,\eta,\zeta$), the grid metric terms must be included.
-Care must be taken when advection is included in the governing equations so that the geometric conservation law (GCL) is observed.
+When solving transformed PDEs in computational coordinates ($\xi,\eta,\zeta$), grid metrics must be included.
+Care must be taken if advection or motion is included in the governing equations so that the geometric conservation law (GCL) is observed [@thomas1979].
 If the scheme does not follow the GCL, errors will build up and ultimately corrupt the solution.
-In the case of fluid dynamics, the mesh and governing equation discretizations must follow the same scheme [@thomas1979; @visbal2002].
-One such scheme is the Monotone Explicit Gradient (MEG) based reconstruction [@chamarthi2023; @chandravamsi2023], which is included in `CurvilinearGrids.jl`.
-There is no restriction to particular schemes whech can be added in the future.
+In the case of fluid dynamics, the mesh and governing equation discretizations must follow the same scheme and be *conservative* [@visbal2002].
+One such conservative scheme is the Monotone Explicit Gradient (MEG) based reconstruction [@chamarthi2023; @chandravamsi2023], which is included in `CurvilinearGrids.jl`.
+Other common schemes include weighted essentially non-oscillatory (WENO) schemes of various order.
+There is no restriction to particular schemes which can be added in the future.

-Both edge-centered and cell-centered metrics are required for many PDE discretizations -- to stay consistent, the interpolation from cell-center to the edge must be the same.
-An example of this is from the 6th-order MEG scheme.
-The interpolation from cell center to edge is as follows:
+Both edge-centered $(i\pm1/2, j\pm1/2)$ and cell-centered metrics $(i,j)$ are required for many PDE discretizations -- the interpolation from cell-center to edge must be consistent.
+An example of this is from the 6th-order MEG scheme seen below:
 $$
 \begin{aligned}
 \phi_{i+1/2} &= \frac{1}{2} \left ( \phi^L_{i+1/2} + \phi^R_{i+1/2} \right) \\